dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 dapr run --app-id orderprocessing --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 dotnet run
 ```

-The above example will return a `BulkStateItem` with the serialized format of the value you saved to state.
-If you would prefer that the value be deserialized by the SDK across each of your bulk response items, you can instead use the following:
+The above example returns a `BulkStateItem` with the serialized format of the value you saved to state.
+If you prefer that the value be deserialized by the SDK across each of your bulk response items, you can instead use the following:

 ```csharp
 //dependencies